Ear Center: Ear Tubes (Bilateral Myringotomy & Transtympanic Tubes)

 - Ear tubes are very small, do not protrude from the ear canal, and cannot be seen by just looking at the outside of the ear.
 Trained health care professionals can see ear tubes with a lighted ear scope (otoscope)

-- Ear drops will be prescribed for postoperative use, usually for 3, 7, or 10 days.
+- Ear drops will be prescribed for postoperative use, usually for 7 days.
 After ear tubes are inserted, do not place any ear drops in the ears that have not been prescribed or ok'ed by your ear surgeon.
 Some of the ear drops that you may have used prior to the operation may be harmful to the ear and may cause significant pain, such as drops used to "numb" the ear (Auralgen™, etc.).
 Do not place any ear drops in the ear that contain alcohol, hydrogen peroxide, oil, etc. Do not use ear candles, ever!

 - If infection is present, antibiotics may be prescribed after the procedure.